-They might work in secret, keeping their identity hidden.
-However, sometimes cyberbullies work together in targeting their victim by various electronic means, including:
+A cyberbully might work in secret, keeping their identity hidden or sometimes several cyberbullies work together.
+They can target their victim by various electronic means, including:

 - email, text and instant messaging services